Img2Go: Cinematic AI Image Prompts

 4. Styling Your Images

-Once you have defined your main subject and basics, it is time to add more flair to your images.
+Once you've chosen your main subject and covered the basics, it's time to add more flair to your images.
 You can make an immediate impact by prompting for different movie genres.
 Some common ones include horror, fantasy, sci-fi, indie, or Western.

-Adding famous directors' names can also add another layer of style.
+Adding famous directors' names can also add an extra layer of style!

 For example, Wes Anderson is known for his pastel color palette and retro film aesthetics: